nayyara-cropsey/jwtmock/README.md

 # JWT Mock

-JWT Mock is a web server that is used to mock out a JWT-based authorization server for protected API.
+JWT Mock is a web server that is used to mock out a JWT-based authorization server for a protected API.
 The protected API typically requires a JWT header in requests which is then validated by verifying the signture of the JWT.
 The authorization server provides a JWKS (JSON Web Key Set) which is consumed by the API for JWT verification.

 ![protected-api](docs/jwt-consumer.png)